koii-network/ezsandbox/Lesson 1/README.md

 > [!TIP]
 >
-> **Not sure how wallets and public keys work?**
->
-> Our [docs](https://docs.koii.network/run-a-node/task-nodes/concepts/tokens-and-wallets) have an explanation.
+> Our docs have more information on [wallets and public keys](https://docs.koii.network/run-a-node/task-nodes/concepts/tokens-and-wallets).

 ### Get Some Tokens

 In order to run a task, you'll need to have a few tokens for staking.
-You can get some tokens for free from the [faucet](https://faucet.koii.network/).
-To use the faucet, you will need to [install Finnie](https://docs.koii.network/concepts/finnie-wallet/introduction).
+During the node setup process, you were directed to the [faucet](https://faucet.koii.network/) to get some free tokens, so you should be all set!

 > [!TIP]
 >